instaclustr/terraform-provider-instaclustr/README.md

 - Use of existing Instaclustr authentication methodologies

 ## Support Contact
-Please reach out to support@instaclustr.com for issues on our Terraform Provider.
+Please reach out to support@instaclustr.com for issues with this Terraform Provider.
 Please note that we've disabled the issues feature on this repository and transferred open issues to our Zendesk system.

 ## Requirements